Order Book

 The deprecated category feature

-Originally we started by having categories within the API but quickly found them to be unsuited for all usecases as you can have only one per order.
-This feature has been deprecated in favor of Labels
+Originally, we started by having categories within the API but quickly found them to be unsuited for all use cases as you can have only one category per order.

 .